 2. Semantics errors

-Solution: Data migration testing will also help to prevent this risk.
-It’s highly recommended to conduct multiple testing sessions, particularly when the migration process involves big volumes of existing data.
+Solution: Data transfer testing will also help to prevent this risk.
+It’s highly recommended to conduct multiple testing sessions, particularly when the transfer process involves big volumes of existing data.

 3. Extended downtime

-Solution: You need to choose a data migration company that ensures minimal downtime.
+Solution: You need to choose a data transition company that ensures minimal downtime.
 Here at Forbytes, we do our best to reduce downtime to a minimum and ensure a non-disruptive data migration process.

 4. Data corruption

-Solution: To prevent this data migration risk, the data migration company you hire should perform an audit of the data types and sources that your business uses before moving to the data migration project itself.
+Solution: To prevent this data migration risk, the data migration company you hire should perform an audit of the data types and sources that your business uses before moving to the data-transferring project itself.

 5. App performance